 See romantic London theatre shows

-Retreat to a romantic hotel
+Retreat to romantic hotels in London

-Find romantic things to do at night
+Find romantic things to do in London at night

 - Learn something new together in the intimate atmosphere of a museum late.

 - Croon some love songs at one of London's karaoke bars.

 - Dance to the beat at London's top live music bars.